 Meet one-on-one with a peer writing consultant about your specific writing needs.
 Writing Advisors are TC students who have excellent writing skills and enjoy working with other students.
 Advisors come from a variety of disciplines across campus.

 Hands-on workshops address a variety of writing concerns relevant to graduate student writers.
 Look for upcoming workshops, including Academic Writing, APA Referencing, Literature Reviews, Concept Mapping, Dissertation Writing Boot Camp, and more.
-Workshops are generally held on Saturday mornings for three hours, and free of charge for TC students!
+Workshops are generally held on Saturday mornings for two hours, and free of charge for TC students.

-The GWC holds walk-in hours on the 2nd floor of Gottesman Library during the fall and spring semesters.
+The GWC holds walk-in hours during the Fall, Spring and Summer A semesters.
 Writing Advisors are available for brief (15 minutes) sessions.
-Check the website for dates and times of library walk-in hours.
+Check the website for dates and times of walk-in hours.